-Shortlisted writers will be invited to read from their work at the SMHAF Writing Awards, during the festival dates 3-23 May 2021, and/or participate in an online event.
+The shortlisted writers will be invited to read from their work at the SMHAF Writing Awards, during the festival dates 3-23 May 2021, and/or participate in an online event.
 Their work will be published in an illustrated book, made available to writers, audience members, and across digital platforms.
 You can read the winning entries from 2020 in our Perspectives ebook, and watch a series of readings by the writers here.

 The shortlisted writers and one winner in each category will be selected by a jury of writers and mental health professionals.
 In recent years, jurors have included Jenni Fagan, Graham Morgan, Jenny Lindsay, and Alan Bissett.
 The most recent awards ceremony in 2019 was presented by Ian Rankin.
-Further details about the 2021 Writing Awards will be announced in the new year.

 Find out more about SMHAF 2021 and the theme of Normality? here.